bovigo/callmap/README.md

 instance instead of null, except when the return type hint allows null.

-If no return type is defined and the return type specified in the doc comment is one of `$this`, `self`, the short class name or the fully qualified class name of the class or of a parent class or any interface the class implements, it will return the instance instead of null.
+If no return type is defined and the return type specified in the doc comment is one of `$this`, `self`, `static` (since release 6.2), the short class name or the fully qualified class name of the class or of a parent class or any interface the class implements, it will return the instance instead of null.

 Exception to this: if the return type is `\Traversable` this doesn't apply, even if the class implements this interface.